core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 Upon receiving a 4.01 Unauthorized response with the Echo option, the client SHOULD resend the original request with the addition of an Echo option with the received Echo option value.
 The client MAY send a different request compared to the original request.
 Upon receiving any other response with the Echo option, the client SHOULD echo the Echo option value in the next request to the server.
 The client MAY include the same Echo option value in several different requests to the server.

 A client MUST only send Echo values to endpoints it received them from (where as defined in {{RFC7252}} Section 1.2, the security association is part of the endpoint).
-In OSCORE processing, that means sending Echo values from outer options back in outer options, and those from inner options in inner options in the same security context.
-Echo options in error responses not protected by OSCORE are treated as outer options.
+In OSCORE processing, that means sending Echo values from Outer options back in Outer options, and those from Inner options in Inner options in the same security context.
+Echo options in error responses not protected by OSCORE are treated as Outer options.

 Upon receiving a request with the Echo option, the server determines if the request is required to be fresh.
 If not, the Echo option MAY be ignored.
 If the request is required to be fresh and the server cannot verify the freshness of the request in some other way, the server MUST use the Echo option to verify that the request is fresh enough.
 If the server cannot verify that the request is fresh enough, the request is not processed further, and an error message MAY be sent.
 The error message SHOULD include a new Echo option.